flakesbourg/Hint_Please_Game/README.md

 ## How to Use
 The following steps are different for every role.
-### Host a new game:
+### Start:
 <br></br>
-Click the "create"-button to Create a new game lobby.
+Click the "create"-button to create a new game lobby and the host view will be displayed.
 <br></br>
+The user can also insted fill out the form and join an existing game.
+<br></br>
 <img src="https://github.com/flakesbourg/hint_please_game/assets/112900790/63f4822d-3836-4a39-b84a-7818edba0b3f" alt="Alt-Text" width="500" >
 <br></br>

----
+### Host:

-After the "create"-button is clicked and players joined, the following view will be displayed:
+After the "create"-button in the start view is clicked and players joined, the following host view will be displayed:
 <br></br>
 <img src="https://github.com/flakesbourg/hint_please_game/assets/112900790/c459cfc3-b3dd-4451-9f1a-db89d3feb303" alt="Alt-Text" width="500" >
 <br></br>